slaclab/sdf-docs/sshmfa_user.md

   * Refreshing a valid key resets the validity period
   * Refreshing a valid key has *no effect* on the expiry period

->ℹ️ You may register as may keys as you like on as many computers as you like as long as each is registered with the S3DF SSH Key Service
+>?
+You may register as may keys as you like on as many computers as you like as long as each is registered with the S3DF SSH Key Service

 ### S3DF SSH Key Service
 Log in to the [SSH key management service](https://s3df-sshkeys.slac.stanford.edu) in a web browser.
 You will be required to log in using an MFA method.